Mania124/ascii-art-web/README.md

    ```bash
    $ git clone https://learn.zone01kisumu.ke/git/hshikuku/ascii-art-web-dockerize.git
    ```
-2. **Install Docker and Go**: Ensure you have Go installed on your machine.(Go to official Go website and follow the instructions (based on your OS)).
-Also, install docker on your machine if it is not available.
+2. **Install Docker**: Ensure you have docker installed on your machine.(Go to official Docker website and follow the instructions (based on your OS)).

 3. **Run Program**: To get the app running, navigate to the directory where you've cloned the repo then use the following command:
     ```bash